cslarsen/dna-traits/README.md

 written in C++.
 The genome itself can then be queried using Python; other language bindings may follow.

+**UPDATE Sep 2016:** While it always worked with clang, it now also works correctly with gcc.

 The need for speed
 ------------------

-Regarding speed, a naive parser I wrote in pure Python takes around 2.5 seconds to read a million SNPs --- I've also seen some parsers take up to 8 seconds.
+Regarding speed, a naive parser I wrote in pure Python takes around 2.5 seconds to read a million SNPs — I've also seen some parsers take up to 8 seconds.

-*This one* consistently lands on a mere 0.15 seconds on _my_ machine (UPDATE:
+*This one* consistently lands on a mere 0.07 seconds on a 2013 Xeon CPU.
-On a newer machine with Xeon CPUs, it takes 0.07 seconds!).
 It's so fast is because it memory maps the file and always scans forward --- every byte in the file is only ever touched once.
 To top it off, I'm using the Google dense hash map for storing SNPs by RSID, which is extremely fast.

+Furthermore, a single nucleotide pair takes up only *one byte* in memory, while a full SNP (containing its chromosome number, position and nucleotide pair) takes only *six bytes*.

 While slow parsing is not a big concern for serious users, the existence of a fast open source parser may also benefit other projects.
 And, admittedly,